wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-troubleshoot-hdfs.md

     ```

-## <a name="how-do-i-force-disable-hdfs-safe-mode-in-a-cluster"></a>Como fazer para forçar a desabilitação do modo de segurança HDFS em um cluster
+## <a name="how-do-i-force-disable-hdfs-safe-mode-in-a-cluster"></a>Como forçar a desabilitação do modo de segurança de HDFS em um cluster

 ### <a name="issue"></a>Problema